agankin/RxProcess/README.md

 fork1.Start();
 fork2.Start();

-// Send data to forks via standard inpit
-// They also have effect only in the master process and ignored in forks. fork1.SendLine("5");
+// Sends data to forks via the standard input.
+The calls also have no effect in forks. fork1.SendLine("5");
 fork1.SendLine("6");

 fork2.SendLine("7");
 fork2.SendLine("8");

-// This code is run only in forks.
+// The delegate is run only in forks.
 RxForker.RunInFork(() =>
 {
     var x = int.Parse(Console.ReadLine()!);